What Happens When You Run a Simulation?

 The Step Button

-Pressing the Step button will skip to the next event in the
+Pressing the Step button will step to the next event in the simulation.

 Increasing the Speed of the Simulation